phorton1/Arduino-esp8266/readme.md

 ## My esp8266 stuff

 These subdirectories contain various things having to do with the esp8266 and specifically the ESP01 module.
-The most recent and substantial subproject at this time is the esp8266Server.

 - **esp8266Server** - contains a somewhat generalized pass through client/server
   for sending two way serial data over wifi using TCP/IP.
+Note that It can act **both**  as a Wifi client and server so it is somewhat inappropriately named.
+- **teensy2Esp8266** - contains a program that runs on a Teensy that can program the esp8266 and act as a MCU client or server using esp8266's using the *esp8266Server* program above.
+You 'talk' to the esp8266 through the USB port with a Putty console to the teensy COM port.

-The idea behind this program is that you connect two ESP01's to two MCUs via serial TX and RX lines and use this software to communicate over wifi somewhat transparently between them with normal Serial.avaialble(), read(), write(), print(), etc.
+The idea behind the **esp8266Server** program is that you can connect two ESP01's to two MCUs via serial TX and RX lines and use this software to communicate over wifi somewhat transparently between them with normal Serial.avaialble(), read(), write(), print(), etc.

-To orchestrate this you either recompile esp8266Server twice (once for the server and once for the client) with different #defines for two ESP01 modules, so that one boots as a server and one boots as a client, or you compile it the same for both modules, probably with a default of "Server", as checked in, and then effect "station" mode on the client by issuing a '#' command via serial data to the client module.
-See [esp8266Server/readme.md](esp8266Server/readme.md) for more information.
+In general usage, with an arbitrary MCU, to orchestrate this you either recompile esp8266Server twice (once for the server and once for the client) with different
+#defines for two ESP01 modules, so that one boots as a server and one boots as a
+client, or you compile it the same for both modules, probably with a default of "Server", as checked in, and then effect "station" mode on the client by issuing a "#HOST 0" command via serial data to the client module.

-BTW, all of this stuff was old and then became re-activated when I did my weird *Tumbller project*.
-So there is also a bunch of esp8266 stuff there which actually supercedes this stuff.
+The **teensy2Esp8266** program runs on a teensy to both demonstrate the cient server MCU architecture and to serve as a programmer for the esp8266 and *should* handle these details but as currently checked in.
+You use it by opening a console (putty) to the teensy (teensies) USB port nd see that it can send chars back and forth.

 In addition to the esp8266Serrver this project contains the following more or less obsolete subprojects for posterities sake.